Episodios

 Send in a question or comment via text.

 Support The Anxious Truth: If you find the podcast helpful and want to support my work, you can buy me a coffee.
-This is never required, but always appreciated!
+Other ways to support my work like buying a book or signing up for a low cost workshop can be found on my website.
+None of this is never required, but always appreciated!

 Disclaimer: The Anxious Truth is not therapy or a replacement for therapy.
 Listening to The Anxious Truth does not create a therapeutic relationship between you and the host or guests of the podcast.
 Information here is provided for psychoeducational purposes.
 As always, when you have questions about your own well-being, please consult your mental health and/or medical care providers.
 If you are having a mental health crisis, always reach out immediately for in-person help.